maylencita/CRIOJO/Examples/MessageSender/README.md

 # MessageSender
-MessageSender is simply app use to test BusConnector.
+MessageSender is simply app to test BusConnector.

-This app offer an interface to connect on Bus with different implementation of BusConnector and send message over the bus.
+This app offer an interface to connect on Bus with different implementation of BusConnector and send message over the Bus.

 ## Compile